Skip to main content

 • Equatorial Guinea should urgently ratify the TPNW.

-• Equatorial Guinea should bring into force its Comprehensive Safeguards Agreement with the IAEA and conclude and bring into force an Additional Protocol .
+• Equatorial Guinea should bring into force its Comprehensive Safeguards Agreement (CSA) with the International Atomic Energy Agency (IAEA) and conclude and bring into force an Additional Protocol (AP).

 Can you help us update this state profile?
 Send e-mail